jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Completion Criteria

 - `configure/CONFIG_TOMCAT` and the Tomcat README name 9.0.121 and the change is committed.
-The live install and start are verified by M16 / T2 and T3, which start the instances through the systemd units (transferred 2026-09-12).
+The live install and start are verified by M8 Release Verification 2 and 3 (re-homed there when M16 retired, D12).

 ##### Dependencies And Decisions

-- D8: the live-install checks were deferred; on 2026-09-12 they moved to M16
-  (T2 installs and starts the instances, T3 archives a PV), and this row's own checks became the committed configuration values.
+- D8: the live-install checks were deferred; they are carried by M8 Release Verification 2 and 3 (start the service, probe, archive a PV), and this row's own checks became the committed configuration values (D12 re-homed them from the retired M16).
 - D11: 9.0.121 is the fixed Phase 2 version; the interim framing is retired.

 ##### Implementation Plan